 Despite a tough economic climate, Maccabi SA has succeeded in providing a valuable sporting service to the community.
 This would not be possible without the support of loyal donors and the team of volunteers who are the heart and soul of Maccabi – the coaches, managers, convenors, administrators and medical personnel – all of whom give so generously of their time and expertise.
 Maccabi is also grateful to the devoted group of parents across the country, who really go above and beyond to give their children every opportunity to thrive and succeed on the sports field.

 We look forward to the next year, which will include our launch and build up to the 2021 Maccabi Games in Israel, as we continue to promote Jewish identity and pride through sport.

-Wishing you a healthy, sporting 2016.
+Wishing you a healthy and sporting 2020.

-Chairman, Maccabi South Africa
+Chairman of the Board, Maccabi South Africa